 One of the first decisions to make is where you’ll be adding new floors to your home.
 Different home locations and family situations can help narrow down what type of flooring options are adequate for your home.
 Below are some questions to keep in mind while searching for a new hardwood floor.

 Where Are You Installing The Hardwood Floors?

 Due to the growing popularity of open floorplans, many homeowners remodeling their floors in 2021 choose a single hardwood flooring type throughout their home.
 However, if a few areas of your house have higher traffic, you may find that some hardwoods may show more wear and tear than others.

 High traffic areas, like mudrooms or entryways, have a higher likelihood of scratching and discoloration.
 This type of wear and tear is likely if you have pets or small children.
 Choosing a floor with a higher hardness level can prevent scratching and keep the floor pristine throughout your home.

-If your hardwoods extend to your laundry room or kitchen, waterproof or water-resistant flooring is key to avoid bowing or warping.
-Additionally, high traffic areas like the front of the stove and the folding table require denser floors to prevent the appearance of worn patches.
+If your hardwoods extend to your laundry room or kitchen, waterproof or water-resistant flooring is critical to avoid bowing or warping.
+Additionally, high traffic areas like the front of the stove and the folding table require denser floors to prevent worn patches’ appearance.

 The natural lighting in your house may also influence your choice.
 In rooms with lots of windows, the color of your hardwoods can fade and become discolored faster than in other areas of the house.
 Discoloration can ruin the cohesive effect of having the same hardwood floors throughout your home.
-This prompts some homeowners to install different wood types with similar colors or stains to meet the needs of various areas in the house.
-However, if you desire to maintain the same grain and style throughout your home, engineered wood flooring or a very durable wood floor may be a better solution.
+Some homeowners install different wood types with similar colors or stains to meet various house needs.
+However, if you desire to maintain the same grain and style throughout your home, engineered wood flooring, or a very durable wood floor may be a better solution.